projectacrn/acrn-hypervisor/misc/debug_tools/acrn_crashlog/README.rst

    └── usercrash
        └── include

-- ``acrnprobe``: to gather all the crash and event logs on the platform, and probe on telemetrics-client.
+- ``acrnprobe``: to gather all the crash and event logs on the platform.
 For the hypervisor, the log is collected with ``acrnlog``.
-For the Service VM, the userspace crash log is collected with ``usercrash``, and the kernel crash log is collected with the inherent mechanism like ``ipanic``, ``pstore``, etc. For the AaaG, the log is collected by monitoring the change of related folders on the Service VM image, like ``/data/logs/``. ``acrnprobe`` also provides a flexible way to configure which crash or event to collect, by using an XML configuration file.
+For the Service VM, the userspace crash log is collected with ``usercrash``, and the kernel crash log is collected with the inherent mechanism, such as ``ipanic`` or ``pstore``.
+  For the AaaG, the log is collected by monitoring the change of related folders on the Service VM image, such as ``/data/logs/``. ``acrnprobe`` also provides a flexible way to configure which crash or event to collect, by using an XML configuration file.
 - ``common``: some utils for logs, command and string.
 - ``data``: configuration file, service files and shell script.
 - ``usercrash``: to implement the tool that gets the crash information for the